TVRI World: TVRI World

 An international channel plan for TVRI has been originally stated in Government Regulation No. 13 of 2005, one of the basic laws regarding TVRI.
 However, a more serious efforts by TVRI to make the channel a reality were at least appeared in 2018, where TVRI World was included in its revised strategic plan.
 TVRI initially targeted TVRI World to start broadcasting in 2019, although it had to be postponed.
 In 2019, the director of programming and news at the time Apni Jaya Putra again targeted TVRI World's premiere broadcast on 1 January 2020.
 The channel was originally planned to use TVRI Jakarta's frequency for 6 hours.

 On 16 October 2020, TVRI announced plan to use TVRI Kanal 3 for TVRI World broadcasts.
 In the announcement, the network's president director Iman Brotoseno said that TVRI World would be a channel for class A and B audiences at home and abroad containing "promotion, tourism, arts, culture, news about Indonesia, and current issues".
 Until early 2021, TVRI World is only had its presence on YouTube, and there is no sign of the channel's launch yet.

 TVRI World started a trial broadcast in June 2021 on TVRI Kanal 3, and was planned to start broadcasting 24 hours on 17 August 2021.
 Its on-screen graphic also began replaced into TVRI World logo.
 However, TVRI World didn't launch on 17 August.
 The implementation of Community Activities Restrictions Enforcement, especially in Jakarta, from July to August 2021 also affected the trial broadcast.

 In a hearing with Commission I of the DPR on 21 September 2021, TVRI again extended the target of TVRI World launching until the 2022 launch for the 2022 G20 Bali summit.

 Test online and digital only broadcasts, despite the official launch delay, however, have been ongoing since then.
 In 2022, what was once the English News Service would be relaunched on TVRI World under a new brand - News Watch.

+Since April 2023.
+TVRI World started transmission from Yahsat 1A and Astra 1KR.
+In July 2023, satellite operator, SES announced the launch of TVRI World across Europe from the Astra 19.2°E satellite position and for the MENA region via YahSat 52.5°E, with SES providing playout services, encoding, content delivery and signal monitoring.
+The signals were switched off at the beginning of 2024 again.

+Programming

+By late 2022, most of the programming on TVRI World came from the TVRI main channel in dubs or subtitles, but as the time goes original programming have started to be broadcast.
+The channel also broadcast major diplomatic events hosted in Indonesia, such as the 2022 G20 summit, which the coverage was relayed across Indonesian news network (and occasionally, on news programs on local TV stations), and 2023 ASEAN Summit.